click on marker for more info and a link to the accommodation

 The morning is devoted to a cable car ride to the top of Table Mountain.
 The main feature of this mountain is a level plateau of 3km, bordered to the east by Devil's Peak and to the west by Lion's Head.
 Table Mountain is one of the most recognizable natural landmarks in the world.
 The cable car ride, which lasts about 5 minutes, offers exceptional views of the city of Cape Town.
 Upon reaching the summit, you may devote some time to visiting the different viewpoints, from which spectacular views of the Cape Peninsula may be enjoyed.

-From Table Mountain, the tour makes its way to the Kirstenbosch Botanical Gardens.
+From Table Mountain, the safari makes its way to the Kirstenbosch Botanical Gardens.
 The gardens cover an area of 528 hectares, with 36 hectares of cultivated garden.
 These gardens are a celebration of South African flora, showcasing only indigenous South African plants.
 Fynbos, proteas, cycads and rolling lawns are intermingled with streams and ponds.
 The gardens are home to a great diversity of indigenous birds, and some incredible views of Cape Town and the surrounding mountains may be enjoyed from the upper slopes.
 Following the Kirstenbosch visit, guests are returned to the hotel.

 Traveling along the N1 highway, the tour makes its way to Paarl.
 A visit is made to one of the notable wineries in this spectacular valley.
 Here the wine making process is explained and guests may also sample some of the wines produced here.
 The wine tour includes an explanation of the aging process during the production of these wines.The tour then travels to the town of Franschhoek, which was established by the first French settlers in South Africa.
 The town is set amongst rugged mountains and surrounded by wineries where some of South Africa's finest wines are produced.
 We pay a short visit to one of the wineries in the Franschhoek Valley, before traveling on to Stellenbosch via the imposing Helshoogte Pass.
 Stellenbosch, with its oak-lined streets, is the second oldest town in South Africa and is considered the heart of the South African wine industry.
 A visit to one of the historic wineries in the Stellenbosch district is followed by a return journey to Cape Town.